 She told me of a chance encounter with a former client, at the Villa Italia in Puerto Andratx last summer.
 “I walked across the terrace and there sat Jenny and Dan, who were clients five years ago; they had with them two small children and they were celebrating their wedding anniversary at the venue where they had got married.”
 Julie discreetly dabbed a very small tear from the corner of her eye and gave me a lovely smile.
 I have to say, the next time I get married, Julie Bussell has got the gig!

 Honeymoon on Mallorca

-February is the month of blooming almond trees, chilly weather, and celebrating your love on Valentine’s Day.
-Here’s your romance guide to Mallorca. […] Your romantic guide to Mallorca
+February is the month of blooming almond trees, warm weather and Valentine’s Day.
+The perfect month for love! […] Your romantic guide to Mallorca